IntelSoftware/SYCL_101/03_Modern/6_move.rst

 #.
 What are the different value categories and when should they be used?
 #.
 What is universal reference T&&?
 #.
 How and why should std::move be used?
 #.
 How is a move constructor created?
-(Rule of Five)[[[based on later uses I changed to "Rule of Five" here.
-Also made it a proper noun because it looks cool.]]]
+(Rule of Five)

 Introduction
 ************